Academics

 • Digital Production

-In today’s world, movies, music, and pop culture play a prominent role in how we live our lives.
+In today’s world, movies, music, and pop culture play a prominent role in society.
 This course introduces students to the different creative stages of digital production and filmmaking, from pre-to-post production.
-Students will stretch their skill levels using interactive, hands-on approaches to the real-world art of moviemaking and storytelling.
+Students will stretch their skill levels using hands-on approaches to the real-world art of moviemaking and storytelling.
 Students will study and break down how and why movies are made ultimately for our enjoyment and God’s glory.
-Students will learn how to professionally write screenplays, create shot lists and storyboards, practice lighting, and film their work on campus with green screens, where they will ultimately edit and produce their creative visions.
-NOTE: First-time students are more than welcome to take this class!
+Students will learn how to professionally write screenplays, create shot lists and storyboards, practice lighting, and film their work with green screens, where they will ultimately edit and produce their creative visions.
+The course will culminate with our annual Film Festival where students' film projects will be premiered, and student attendance is required.
+After school course commitment will include: The Film Festival in April.